Bo0zehound77/LBtweakscollection/README.md

 #### Proxies
 I can't stress this enough.
 There are thousands of bots running over proxies.
 Everyone tries to save as much $ as possible and goes for shared or semi/dedicated proxies.
 Which would normally be fine if everyone used different provider, however this is not the case.
 Most of the users use one of the major providers therefore there is a chance to have shared proxy with other botters.
 Moreover people tend to use multiple accounts per proxy so imagine sharing that with someone who runs 5 accs/per proxy.

+Do your own research find alternative provider, do not swap proxies frequently thats gets you banned.

 #### Mass bot guilds
 Dont even get me started here.
 #### Guild hopping